cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    combines them into the aggregate representation of the measurements, called the "aggregate result".

-This second step involves a process called "preparation" in which the Aggregator refines each input share into an intermediate representation called an "output share".
+For DAFs, this second step involves a process called "preparation" in which the Aggregator refines each input share into an intermediate representation called an "output share".
 The output shares are then combined into the aggregate share as shown in {{overall-flow-prep}}.